heikkilevanto/beertracker/manual.md

 * Links to RateBeer and Untappd, as well as some of my favourite watering holes
 * Information on what time zone the system thinks you are in
 * Summary of the abbreviations for various volumes
+* Debug info, including a download of the whole data file or just the tail of it.

 ---